 Services charges relating to electricity, water, sanitation and refuse removal constitutes the biggest component of the revenue basket of the Municipality's revenue budget.
 It constitutes a reasonable amount of total revenue before any tariff increases.
-Municipalities are advised to structure their 2021/22 electricity tariffs based on the approved 5% NERSA (National Energy Regulator of South Africa) guideline tariff increase.
+Municipalities are advised to structure their 2021/22 electricity tariffs based on the approved 14.6% NERSA (National Energy Regulator of South Africa) guidelines discussion document and approval will have an impact on this final tariffs.
+The basic fee for electricity will increase by 4%.
+Conventional and Prepaid electricity tariffs will be increased by 14.6% for both 1 - 600kWh and >601kWh.